-His books include “Mexican Kaleidoscope: myths, mysteries and mystique” (Sombrero Books, 2016), "West Mexico: A Traveler’s Treasury” (4th edition, Sombrero Books, 2013); Lake Chapala Through the Ages: an anthology of travelers’ tales (Sombrero Books, 2008).
-He co-authored, with Dr. Richard Rhoda, the groundbreaking “Geo-Mexico: the geography and dynamics of modern Mexico (Sombrero Books, 2010).
+Tony Burton is an award-winning writer, whose books include “Mexican Kaleidoscope: myths, mysteries and mystique” (Sombrero Books, 2016), “Western Mexico, A Traveler’s Treasury” (4th edition, Sombrero Books, 2013); Lake Chapala Through the Ages; an anthology of travelers’ tales (Sombrero Books, 2008).
+He co-authored, with Dr. Richard Rhoda, the groundbreaking “Geo-Mexico, the geography and dynamics of modern Mexico” (Sombrero Books, 2010).

-For many years Tony lived in Jocotepec, a small town on the shores of Lake Chapala, with his Canadian wife Gwen, who ran a hearing-aid program for hearing impaired students.
-They moved to Canada when their two children were young, and currently reside on Vancouver Island in British Columbia, Canada.
+For many years Burton lived in Jocotepec, a small town on the shores of Lake Chapala, with his Canadian wife Gwen, who ran a hearing-aid program for hearing impaired students.
+They relocated to Canada when their two children were young, and currently reside on Vancouver Island in British Columbia.